Published by Jeremy. Last Updated on October 27, 2023.

 Disclaimer: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

 Odds are good you've also never checked this one out besides seeing it in passing.

 The reason for this is because Dreadnought Wines is not a winery, but rather a specialty wine importer that serves many restaurants, wine shops, and other businesses in the state.
-But their sister business, Palate Partners, is for the public- and this one holds wine tasting events and classes at the same location.
+But their sister business, Palate Partners, is for the public- and this one holds wine tasting events and more formal wine classes at the same location.